Now Providing DBT treatment to adults and Teens!

 As a clinician, she takes a warm, directive, and authentic approach to create a safe and supportive environment that invites clients to build insight and achieve balance.

-In her free time she finds relaxation being in or around nature, reading, crocheting, learning how to paint with watercolor, and spending time with her friends and family.
+In her free time she finds relaxation being in or around nature, reading, learning how to paint with watercolor, and spending time with her friends and family.

 Copyright © 2025 Montana DBT Associates - All Rights Reserved.